dpc10ster/RJafrocBook/docs/13-SampleSize3.md

 #>  $ powerFRRC: num 0.801
 ```

 The required number of cases is 133 and expected power is 0.8011167.
-Compare the number of cases to the FRRC value used in vignette 2.
+Compare the number of cases to the FRRC value used in Chapter TBA.

 ### RRFC